MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

   - For CDMA networks, a Network Access Identifier (NAI) is used to connect to the Internet.

 Once your spreadsheet is complete, you can test the APNs you’ve entered.
-For the next steps in testing your APN update, see [Testing your desktop COSA/APN database submission](testing-your-desktop-cosa-apn-database-submission.md).
+For the next steps in testing your APN update, see [Testing your desktop COSA database submission](testing-your-desktop-cosa-apn-database-submission.md).